fairuznawar122/MyBuddyPikachu-WebXR/README.md

 ### Instructions
-- Enable WebXR and WebRTC settings from chrome://flags/
+- Enable WebXR and WebRTC settings from chrome://flags/  , should work on Safari as well.
 ![Screenshot_1](https://github.com/user-attachments/assets/3c317c8a-b321-4b36-b637-aa23f6062bff)

 - Open the live demo link on a WebXR-supported browser.